The XL Instances and the CVRPLib Best Known Solution Challenge: Acknowledgments

 \section{Acknowledgments}

 We thank Florian Arnold for recently making KGLS$^{\text{XXL}}$ open source, which notably supported this project and enabled its use in our work and by others.
 We thank Arthur Ferraz and João Marcelo Soares for giving us access to their implementation of SISRs.
-The extensive experiments reported in this paper were conducted in machines provided by {Calcul Québec} and the Digital Research Alliance of Canada.
+We also thank the members of the Logistics and Optimization Group (LOG) at Universidade Federal da Para\'{\i}ba (UFPB) who helped test the CVRPLib competition platform before the challenge.
+The extensive preliminary experiments reported in this paper were conducted in machines provided by Calcul Québec and the Digital Research Alliance of Canada.
 This support is gratefully acknowledged.